Robson/Emoji-Match/README.md

 # Emoji Match
- A web-based multiplayer game.
+ A local multiplayer game that is played in your browser.
 Early in development, but completely playable.